vmware-archive/nsxansible/readme.md

 ### Module `vcenter_gather_moids`
 ##### Retrieves Managed Object Ids (moids) from vCenter to use them in the NSX plays

-The NSX Modules often need vCenter moids to be presented to them.
-To retrieve them dynamically from vCenter when running a playbook, you can use the `vcenter_gather_moids` module.
+The NSX modules often need vCenter moids to be presented to them.
+To retrieve them dynamically from vCenter in a playbook, you can use the `vcenter_gather_moids` module.

 - hostname: